MJOW1999/CR-Emotes/README.md

 * JavaScript

 ## Inspiration
 I've been playing Clash Royale ever since it was released.
 A few years ago they changed the sound of the King's reactions and limited to one each.
-I came a doing Sudokus for as long as I can remember.
-I've based this project off of the Sudoku book I've had for over 10 years and Sudoku.com.
+I came across a video with the old reactions, so made this page!

 ## Process
 * Came across a video with the [old King sounds](https://www.youtube.com/watch?v=SpUmrDnELws) !